SoftStoneDevelop/FakeCamTCPServer/README.md

 Client:
 1. The client architecture should make it easy to add new commands and change the logic of the existing ones.

+Common:
+Language and Libraries: ISO C++ (up to and including 17) and its standard library, Boost and/or glibc (for Linux).